cosmos/ibc/spec/ics-2-consensus-verification/README.md

 ```
 where
   * `ConsensusState` is the root of trust providing the `VerifierBase`
-  * `Verifier` is the ligntclient verification logic
+  * `Verifier` is the lightclient verification logic

 The exact type of each fields are depending on the type of the actual consensus logic.

 #### Subprotocols

 The chains MUST implement function `register` and `update`, as they form the `handleDatagram`.
 Calling both functions MAY be permissionless.

 ##### Preliminaries

 `newID` is a function which generates a new `Identifier` for a `LightClient`, which MAY depending
 on the `Header`.
 The behaviour of `newID` is implementation specific.
 Possible implementations are:

 * Random bytestring
 * Hash of the `Header`
 * Incrementing integer index, bigendian encoded

 `newID` MUST NOT return an `Identifier` which has already been generated, so it can be stateful to check
 the `Identifier`

 `storekey` takes an `Identifier` and returns a `KVStore` compatible `Key`.